PSLE AL Score

 Since the structure and format of the PSLE English paper remain the same, continue to encourage your child to work hard and apply the techniques or strategies he/she has learnt to tackle the different components of the paper.

-Where possible, identify areas of improvements (e.g. weakness in spelling, not confident of grammar rules) and focus your child’s energy on improving them so that he/she can seize the best possible marks!
+Where possible, identify areas of improvements (e.g. Weakness in spelling, not confident of grammar rules) and focus your child’s energy on improving them so that he/she can seize the best possible marks!

 Group 48 1